Monday, May 14, 2012

 40,000 miles and a little bit wiser...

-I really don’t think I have any sort of bragging rights just because I have traveled over 40,000 miles in 4 months, flown on 26 different airplanes, slept in 18 different hotel/bungalow locations, visited 5 countries, lived on 8 islands (walked around one), taken 16 ferry boat rides, and traveled 100’s of kilometers on a motorbike (though after writing these stats down, I am thinking I either need to start working for the airlines or start writing for Lonely Planet to help supplement this travel "addiction" :-) )
+In the past 4 months, I have traveled over 40,000 miles, flown on 26 different airplanes, slept in 18 different hotel/bungalow locations, visited 6 countries, lived on 8 islands (walked around one), taken 16 ferry boat rides, and traveled 100’s of kilometers on a motorbike.

-and even in the 90-degree heat and being completely sleep deprived and jetlagged, I crossed the finish line with a smile on my face, not because I broke any records , but just because-I finished.
-And that is good enough for me.
+And yes, even in the ridiculous hot and humid 90-degree Florida heat and being completely sleep deprived and jetlagged, I crossed the finish line with a smile on my face, not because I broke any records, but just because-I finished.
+And that was good enough for me.
 For now.

-For you see, this is just how I have lived my life-for many years now.... listening to what dreams I want to accomplish, what places in the world I want to see, what sort of tests I want to put my mind , spirit and body through…you know- the usual “stuff” that we all stop and think about, write about, and even sometimes manifest in our life…
+All I really have been doing thus far in my life is listening to what dreams I want to accomplish, what places in the world I want to see, and what sort of tests I want to put my mind, spirit and body through .....all the usual “stuff” that many of us often stop and think about, write about, and even sometimes manifest in our life…

 So after another 4 months of traveling throughout Southeast Asia and across the US and back, here are a few life lessons I would humbly like to pass on to anyone who is reading this :

-So, as I end this entry and this 4-month journey, I want to say thank you- plain and simple-to every single person who has crossed my path these past few months and put a smile on my face and in my heart…no souvenir can ever replace the gift of experience and friendships and for this reason alone, I feel like the richest person alive…
+So, as I end this entry and yet another 4-month journey, I want to say thank you- plain and simple-to every single person who has crossed my path these past few months and put a smile on my face and in my heart.
+No souvenir can ever replace the gift of experience and friendships and for this reason alone, I feel like the richest person alive…

 Until we all meet again….